6. QPE with Linear Combination of Unitaries

 energy = -1.5910

-The QPE circuit returns a measure of \(\theta\) with precision of order \(\Delta\theta = 1/2^{m}\) where \(m\) is the number of phase qubits (in reality you need a little bit more than \(m\) phase qubits to reach this precision with guarantees, see the tutorial on Texbook QPE.)
+The QPE circuit returns a measurement of \(\theta\) with precision of order \(\Delta\theta = 1/2^{m}\) where \(m\) is the number of phase qubits (in reality one needs slightly more than \(m\) phase qubits to reach this precision with guarantees, see the tutorial on Textbook QPE.)
 The precision on \(E\) is then

 print(f"error = {abs(E0_dmrg - energy):.4f}")